knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

         kubectl --namespace knative-samples get trigger helloworld-python
         ```
 ## Send and verify CloudEvents
-Once you have deployed the application and verified that the namespace, sample application and trigger are ready, let's send a CloudEvent.
+After you have deployed the application, and have verified that the namespace, sample application and trigger are ready, you can send a CloudEvent.

 ### Send CloudEvent to the Broker

-We can send an http request directly to the Broker with correct CloudEvent headers set.
+You can send an HTTP request directly to the Knative [broker](../../../broker-trigger.md) if the correct CloudEvent headers are set.

    1. Deploy a curl pod and SSH into it
       ```shell